stfsy/prometheus-what-active-users-exporter/README.md

 :warning:

 There's a tradeoff between detecting every single and possibly very short login vs. putting additional load on your system by querying too often.
-By default, the exporter will query the active sessions every 5s and will store every session for 30s.
+By default, the exporter will query the active sessions every 5s.

 **Meaning**: Login sessions that last less than 5s might no be detected by the exporter.
-Login sessions that last longer than 5s will be stored for up to 30s - even if the user logs off after 6s - to make sure that Prometheus is able to catch the updated metric.
+Login sessions that last longer than 5s will be stored.

-Please make sure that `--metrics.retention` is greater than the scrape interval of your Prometheus job, to ensure Prometheus is able to pick up all values.

 ### Building